President: Maile Melrose

 Treasurer - Pat Todd

-As a new resident of the Big Island and a long-time volunteer, she feels the responsibility to be a good steward of the land and place where she is honored to live.
+As a new landowner in Captain Cook and a long-time volunteer, Pat feels the responsibility to be a good steward of the land and place where she is honored to live.
 Working for the benefit of Amy B.H.
 Greenwell Ethnobotanical Garden and its future is a passion.
 A love of living museums was instilled through volunteering for many years at the Denver Botanic Gardens.
-Pat has lived all over the world, and was first introduced to the Hawaiian Islands as a child when she was living in Saipan and Kwajalein.
+Pat has lived all over the world and was first introduced to the Hawaiian Islands as a child when she was living in Saipan and Kwajalein.
 She is grateful to now be living in “paradise.”
 She previously worked in corporate America in human resources.
 Pat is a graduate of Indiana University.

 M. E. "Meg" Greenwell